Burlacot Lab

 Our questions and goals: How are microalgae dynamically reacting to environmental fluctuations?
 How do molecular mechanisms of photosynthesis dynamically interact to optimise cell survival and growth under fluctuating conditions?
 What genes are important for acclimation to such fluctuations?
-Can we modify key enzymes to make photosynthesis more robust to some environments?
+Are these mechanisms equally efficient for allowing CO2 fixation?
+Can we modify key enzymes to make photosynthesis more efficient in some environments?

 Our location: